simple-icons/simple-icons/CONTRIBUTING.md

 Don't submit multiple icon additions or updates in one pull request.
 If you want to add or update multiple icons, please create a separate pull request for each one.

+When reviewing SVG changes on the GitHub PR changes page, you can use [Simple Icons Companion](https://github.com/LitoMore/simple-icons-companion) to compare icon diffs with overlay, points, and colors.

 ### Requesting Permission

 If a brand's terms and conditions state that we need permission to include their brand, we will tag related issues and PRs with `permission required`.
 Anybody creating a PR for one of these icons is responsible (even if we discover permission requirements during PR review) for obtaining said permission.